 Plank Workout Overview

-Plank is one of the isometric core strengthening workouts that you can do to bolster your abdominal muscles, thicken your six-pack abs, build up your endurance, and improve your overall workout performance.
+Plank is an isometric core strengthening exercise that bolsters abdominal muscles, thickens six-pack abs, builds endurance, and improves workout performance.

 Muscles Worked During Plank Exercises